 One of the more unique features at Thomas Stone’s plantation of Haberdeventure is the curved five-part house.
-While parts of the house are original to Thomas Stone’s lifetime, fire damage, time, renovation, and modernization have changed the structure.
+While parts of the house are original to Thomas Stone’s lifetime, fire damage, renovation, and modernization have changed the structure.

+Thomas Stone purchased the 442-acre property from his uncle, Daniel Jenifer, on December 13, 1770.
 Construction of the house's brick Central Block began in the spring of 1771.
 The following year, Thomas and his family likely took up residence even though the work was incomplete.

 The Central Block’s first floor comprises the Center Passage along with the East and West Rooms.
 The second floor had two large rooms that would have served as bed chambers.

 Upon entering the Center Passage, guests could see a large and attractive stairway, expensive portraits, and decorative rooms to the left and right, which provided clues to the wealth and status of the Stones.
 With doors at each end, this breezeway may have been one of the house's most comfortable rooms during the spring, summer, and fall.